Darling in the Franxx Wallpapers, Posters, and PFPs: Best Zero Two, Strelizia, and Franxx Aesthetic Picks

 What makes a good Darling in the Franxx wallpaper?

-A good Franxx wallpaper commits to one mood, keeps the main silhouette readable, and leaves enough space for the image to still work on a real phone or desktop.
+A good Franxx wallpaper commits to one mood, keeps the main silhouette readable, and leaves enough open space for the image to still work on a real device.

-Zero Two hero compositions, Strelizia action art, and clean Hiro-and-Zero-Two dramatic frames usually make the strongest poster route.
+Zero Two hero compositions, Strelizia action frames, and clean Hiro-and-Zero-Two dramatic images usually make the strongest poster route.

 What works best as a Franxx PFP?

-Zero Two close-ups are still the easiest win, but any tightly framed image with clean color contrast and readable expression can work.
+Zero Two close-ups are still the easiest win, but any tightly framed crop with clear contrast and readable expression can work.

-Should a franchise page focus more on Zero Two or the full series aesthetic?
+Should a franchise visual page focus more on Zero Two or the full series aesthetic?

-Both matter, but the franchise page works best when it routes people by visual mood instead of pretending every searcher wants the exact same kind of image.
+Both matter, but the strongest page routes people by visual mood instead of pretending every reader wants the exact same Zero Two image.